 After her master’s degree in Law at the University of Parma in 2009, Ludovica completed her legal training partly in Italy and partly in Vienna (Austria) in an international law firm where she mainly dealt with Italian and international clients, working inter alia on commercial law and unfair competition cases.
 Ludovica then completed her professional education by passing the bar exam in Italy.
 Since 2013, she has been admitted to “Ordine degli Avvocati di Mantova” and she holds the title of “Avvocato”, Italian qualified lawyer.

 Ludovica has always had an international vocation, and after her Italian education, she started working in Vienna in 2010, first in private practice, then as a Legal Assistant at the Permanent Mission of Italy to the International Organisations.
 Her work had a special focus on Vienna-based International Organisations such as the United Nations Office for Drugs and Crime (UNODC), the International Atomic Energy Agency (IAEA) and the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).
-In 2012, Ludovica joined the Organization for Security and Co-Operation in Europe (OSCE) where she worked until the beginning of 2015 in different capacities and covering diversified roles.
+In 2012, Ludovica joined the Organization for Security and Co-Operation in Europe (OSCE) where she worked until the beginning of 2015 in different capacities and covering diversified roles (in Legal Services, HR and Office of the Special Representative in Combating Trafficking in Human Beings) where she advised on many employment cases, rule of law projects and human rights issues.
+She also holds experience in advocacy and litigation, representing clients before national courts, and as in-house legal counsel of an Austrian consulting company.

 Ludovica joined BWL in June 2015, and has since qualified to practise in England and Wales.
 She is accredited to accept work through Direct Access without the need for a solicitor, having successfully completed the Public Access and the Litigation courses.